kerrias/tutorials-message-center/README.md

   </script>
 </dom-module>
 ```
 Now when the `tutorials-message-center` page is loaded in the UI, the developer console (the console within the browser, often accessed by pressing F12) will log the system id.
 A request that is made from a BITS module can be made with `metadata`.
-The `metadata` describes the client making the request and can be used service to adjust the response of the request.
+The `metadata` describes the client making the request and can be used by the service to adjust the response of the request.
 Requests made from the UI automatically add the `metadata` for the authenticated user making the request.
 A request may also include `data` which the service can use to handle the request.
 To send `data` in a request add the `data` parameter to the `sendRequest` function call.
 For example, a request to add a user using `null` for `metadata` could look like this:
 ``` javascript
 function addUserBob(messageCenter) {
   const data = {